tzaddik/web-hosting-guide/2-Web_Host_Comparison.md

 ### SiteGround
 Offer support for **CloudFlare** to help speed up site performance and security.

 SiteGround have **Softaculous** installed with all their hosting plans.
+This program allows for the one-click creation of websites on all popular CMS platforms such as WordPress, Joomla and Magento.

+They also have a program called **SPAM Experts** which provides protection for incoming and outgoing emails. **Rating: 10/10**

 ### Netregistry
+They provide a program called  **Website Builder**, that helps the client build a static website from scratch following a few simple steps. **Rating 5/10**

 ## <a name="performance"></a>Performance monitoring